Reuters: Travel in the 21st century

 - If you can't choose your environment, create your own.
 Bring an eye shade for napping, and use headphones to listen to music or movies (whether in the terminal or on the plane), or earplugs to block out unwanted conversations.
 If your seatmate won't stop chatting with you, smile and say, "Well, it's been nice speaking with you.
 I'm going to read for a bit now."

-- Do your fellow travellers a favour and step away from others in the terminal to take cell phone calls, and keep calls brief while in security lines or taxi-ing to the gate after landing.
+- Do your fellow travelers a favor and step away from others in the terminal to take cell phone calls, and keep calls brief while in security lines or taxi-ing to the gate after landing.

 - The middle seat arm rests are shared property.
 That said, it's generous for the aisle and window seat holders to give the middle passenger a chance to claim them first

-- With airlines cutting back on complimentary in-flight meals and snacks, the smart traveller packs his own.
-Avoid foods with strong odours that may bother your neighbours though, such as tuna fish, egg salad, or a garlicky meatball sub-enjoy these in the terminal instead.
-Due to the prevalence of nut allergies, it’s best to avoid these snacks altogether.
+- With airlines cutting back on complimentary in-flight meals and snacks, the smart traveler packs his own.
+Avoid foods with strong odors that may bother your neighbors though, such as tuna fish, egg salad, or a garlicky meatball sub-enjoy these in the terminal instead.
+Due to the prevalence of nut allergies, it's best to avoid these snacks altogether.